zzw4github/linux/question.md

 Usually it means that there are too many old kernels on the boot partition (and the boot partition by default is only about 200MB, so fills up pretty fast).

 You can see that by running

 ···
-“df -h /boot”:
+df -h /boot
 ···

 Filesystem Size Used Avail Use% Mounted on
 /dev/sda2 237M 141M 84M 63% /boot

 To clear old kernels off the system, you need to do this:
 ···
 dpkg -l 'linux-*' | sed '/^ii/!d;/'"$(uname -r | sed "s/\(.*\)-\([^0-9]\+\)/\1/")"'/d;s/^[^ ]* [^ ]* \([^ ]*\).*/\1/;/[0-9]/!d' | xargs sudo apt-get -y purge
 ···